MathCancer/PhysiCell/counter_based_rng.md

 If any one of those roles is missing, different random events can collapse onto the same keyed draw.

 ## The existing precedent: ordering division and death

-The counter-based RNG work already had to solve a version of this problem for cell division and death, and the fixes below follow the same pattern it established.

 Division and death are decided inside the parallel phenotype loop, but a cell can't safely divide or remove itself from `(*all_cells)` while that loop is still running on other threads.
 So instead of acting immediately, a cell calls `flag_cell_for_division()` / `flag_cell_for_removal()`, which push it onto `cells_ready_to_divide` / `cells_ready_to_die` under `#pragma omp critical`.
 Only after the parallel loop finishes does [core/PhysiCell_cell_container.cpp](core/PhysiCell_cell_container.cpp) actually call `divide()` / `die()` on those lists — serially, and, when `PhysiCell_settings.use_counter_based_rng` is enabled, only after sorting each list by cell ID first: